Video Encoding: The Definitive Guide [Updated for 2025]

 5. My video is already encoded in a web-ready format.

-If your video is already an H.264 encoded MP4, you can turn off Dacast’s encoding by selecting “no encoding” in your ingest recipe.
-However, one thing you need to keep in mind is the MOOV atom.
-MOOV atom is a bundle of metadata.
-Before saying no to this encoding solution, ensure the MOOV atom is positioned at the beginning of the file.
+If your video is already an H.264 MP4, you can select “no encoding” in your ingest recipe.
+Just ensure the MOOV atom is placed at the start of the file for smooth playback.

 6. I don’t want my videos in an MP4 format.

-The Dacast video hosting solution only encodes content to H.264 in an MP4 container.
-If you feel that you need your videos encoded in another format, have a chat with our Support Engineers and we’ll see what we can do for you.
+The Dacast video hosting solution primarily encodes content to H.264 in an MP4 container.
+If you require another format, you can reach out to Support for potential custom solutions.

 7. I uploaded a video and the quality is really poor.